silash35/model-library/experiments/tank-with-heating-tf-analysis/README.md

 # Heated Tank System: Transfer Function Analysis

 This experiment extends the previous study on the [linearization of the heated tank](/experiments/tank-with-heating-linearization/README.md).
-Now that we have the linearized state-space model, we derive the transfer functions and analyze the dynamical behavior of the tank as a linear system.
+Now that we have the linearized state-space model, we derive the transfer functions and analyze the stability of the tank as a linear system.

 ## 📎 Related Model